forthy42/net2o/wiki/videoconference.md

 ![Avalanche tree](avalanche.png)

+The dangling edges that point nowhere show that it is possible to add one further node to this tree at any point in time.
+The tree allows to have low–latency streaming to many participants.
+The fanout here is four; in reality, it can be significantly bigger.

+For timeshift streaming alone, a much simpler relation is possible: an ordinary queue.
+Every watcher starts by being added to the tail of the queue, watching the video stream right from start.
+It takes that stream from the one next in the queue, which got it recently.
+If the delay between two participants becomes too small for that simple queue, the real–time streaming tree concept can be used for them.

+Timeshift streaming watchers who skip over parts have to change the position in the queue.
+Since they then don’t have the entire video, they can‘t distribute all of it.
+Everybody still can contribute as much as he consumes, it is still a fair share.

 ### Collection tree and mixing ###

 Each active node in a video conference creates a stream of data.
 Mixing the